shlee87/opentextbook_highlighter_document/docs/source/users/index.rst

 Accessing openTextbook_Highlighter
 -----------------------------------

-To utilize the features of opentextbook-highlighter, you'll need to access the [link](http://3.144.25.8:3000/react-pdf-highlighter/).
+To utilize the features of opentextbook-highlighter, you'll need to access this link http://3.144.25.8:3000/react-pdf-highlighter/

 openTextbook_Highlighter is now ready for you to explore and enhance your PDF reading and annotation experience!